cdjq/DFRobot_RP2040_SCI/python/raspberrypi/README.md

 * **Q4: How is the SCI Acquisition Module connected to these sensors?**<br>
   A: The module has an onboard Gravity 3pin analog/digital interface (for connecting analog or digital sensors) and 2 Gravity 4pin I2C/UART interfaces (for connecting I2C or UART sensors), so users can connect the corresponding sensor by switching to the corresponding interface mode.
 * **Q5: What are the onboard display and button used for?** <br>
-  A: Users can configure or view the module parameters such as I2C slave address, time, switchable interface mode, SKU select, firmware version, and sensor data by the onboard display and buttons.
+  A: Users can configure or view the module parameters such as I2C slave address, time, interface mode, SKU select, firmware version, and sensor data by the onboard display and buttons.
 * **Q6: How can I use Arduino or Raspberry Pi to read and set parameters of the SCI Acquisition Module, and read the sensor data?**<br>
   Connect your controller to the acquisition module via the onboard Gravity I2C interface, and then you can operate the module.
 Find more details on [the wiki page](https://wiki.dfrobot.com/SKU_DFR0999_Gravity_SCI_Acquisition_Module).
 * **Q7: What's the USB on the module used for?** <br>